 Some nations’ implementation strategies have proven to be drivers in overcoming technical and regulatory obstacles when applying teledermatology in their health system.
 The U.S. and other nations should attempt to imitate and build upon these methods to facilitate further global adoption.

+Teledermatology has become an essential service for many practices.
 Medical professionals, particularly dermatologists, have been combining their services with telecommunication for nearly a quarter of a century.
-Although valued for its efficiency, in some areas teledermatology approaches still face numerous barriers which have slowed its widespread adoption.

 Technology has infiltrated every aspect of our lives.
 However, what may be welcomed as valuable to some is seen as an overwhelming challenge for others.
 How can technologies like EMRs, telemedicine, etriage, and apps support patient care when patients and/or doctors don't know how to use them?